unitymakesus/resources/docs/docs-new/setup/1-new-project.md

-# Creating a New Project (no preexisting Git repo)
+# Creating a New Project
 Use this workflow if you are starting a project from scratch and there is no repository or local site set up.
 If you need to work on a project that already has a Git repo, use the "existing project" step.

 ## Set Up Local Environment